ChenSun-Phys/axion-magnetic-resonance/README.md

-# Enhanced Axion-Photon Conversion: <br/> A Novel Approach With Rotating Magnetic Profile
+# Axion Magnetic Resonance: <br/> A Novel Enhancement in Axion-Photon Conversion

+We identify a new resonance, axion magnetic resonance (AMR), that can greatly enhance the conversion rate between axions and photons.
 A series of axion search experiments rely on converting them into photons inside a constant magnetic field background.
-We propose a novel method to enhance the conversion rate bewteen photons and axions with a varying magnetic field profile.
-We show that the enhancement can be achieved by both a rotating magnetic field and a harmonic oscillation of the magnitude.
+A common bottleneck of such experiments is the conversion amplitude being suppressed by the axion mass when $m_a \gtrsim 10^{-4}$ eV.
+We point out that a spatial or temporal variation in the magnetic field can cancel the difference between the photon dispersion relation and that of the axion, hence greatly enhancing the conversion probability.
+We demonstrate that the enhancement can be achieved by both a helical magnetic field profile and a harmonic oscillation of the magnitude.
 Our approach can extend the projected ALPS II reach in the axion-photon coupling ($g_{a\gamma}$) by two orders of magnitude at $m_a = 10^{-3}\;\mathrm{eV}$ with moderate assumptions.

 This is the numerical code that accompanies the publication.